CyferShepard/9Anime-WatchList-Exporter/README.md

 # 9Anime-WatchList-Exporter
 App to export you 9Anime.is bookmarks.
-Works will versions of the domain.
+Works with all versions of the domain.

 Download V0.1 Now